gasparka/thesis/docs/vhdl_extensions.rst

         ret_0 := self.acc;
     end procedure;

-Last thing that must be handled is loading the **next** to **current**.
+The last thing that must be handled is loading the **next** to **current**.
-As stated before, this is done automatically by VHDL for signal assignment, by using variables we have to take care of this ourselves. :numref:`mac-next-update` defines new function 'update_registers', taking care of this task.
+As stated before, this is done automatically by VHDL for signal assignment; by using variables we have to take care of this ourselves. :numref:`mac-next-update` defines new function 'update_registers', taking care of this task.

 .. code-block:: vhdl
-    :caption: Function to update registers
+    :caption: Function to update registers, in OOP-style VHDL
     :name: mac-next-update

     procedure update_register(self: inout self_t) is